craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 Content Authors can edit and preview content via Crafter Studio.
 Edits are saved in the Git-based repository **Sandbox**.
 On approval, edits are moved to the repository **Published**.
 Crafter Studio handles all of the mechanics for authors.
 Authors simply click edit and make changes, perform reviews and publish work via the UI.
 In the background, Crafter Studio will lock content, perform commits and take any other actions necessary to perform the low-level repository tasks necessary.

 The authoring environment is akin to a work and test area for the authors.
-Relative to the live site or app the content authors are deploying content to, the Crafter Studio (and the **Sandbox** repository) where they edit, preview and approve content is what we would call a lower environment.
+Relative to the live project or app the content authors are deploying content to, the Crafter Studio (and the **Sandbox** repository) where they edit, preview and approve content is what we would call a lower environment.
 Work is promoted from the lower environment (authoring) to the live environment (delivery.)

 Let's take a look at a typical developer workflow that’s integrated with the production authoring environment.
 In this diagram, you will find a mechanism for both a “code forward” activity in which code can be moved through a development process through to production as well as a “content back” activity in which production content, including in-process content, can be brought back to lower development environments, including local development machines.